cwida/teseo/README.md

 Teseo is meant to be thread-safe and scalable, but it does require some discipline in the usage of the API.

 Application threads, besides the thread that creates the database, must be registered with `Teseo::register_thread()` ahead of operating on transactions.
 This is because
 Teseo employs a custom epoch-based non-blocking Garbage Collector (GC) together with optimistic latches (ref. [paper](http://vldb.org/pvldb/vol14/p1053-leo.pdf)).
 Before released data structures can be deallocated from memory, the GC must keep track of what each thread can access, and for that, it must know all available threads in the first place.
 Similarly, before a thread terminates, a call to `Teseo::unregister_thread()` must be executed.
-Avoiding that will cause the database to hang when closing/destroying it, as Teseo will expect that some other thread is still operating on the database itself.
-Calls to `register_thread` and `unregister_thread` are implicit on the same thread that creates the database and, therefore, can be skipped.
+Avoiding this will cause the database to hang when closing/destroying it, as Teseo will expect that some other thread is still operating on the database itself.
+Calls to `register_thread` and `unregister_thread` are implicit on the same thread that creates the database and, therefore, can be avoided.
 Finally, it's always safe to invoke `register_thread` multiple times without pairing it with `unregister_thread` on the same thread, the only strict requirement is that a call to `unregister_thread` eventually follows before the thread terminates.

 `Transaction` objects are thread-safe, for both read-only and read-write transactions, as far as the copy constructor/assignment is used to pass the same instance around different threads.
 A `Transaction` object is already internally a custom smart pointer, which relies on reference counting to know when a transaction becomes inaccessible even though it was not explicitly committed or aborted.
 Furthermore, there is an internal optimization that, if the reference count never increases 1, an internal latch for the transaction state is elided.